rapid7/insightconnect-plugins/sql/help.md

 # Requirements

-* Type of SQL database
+* Type of SQL database (MSSQL, MySQL, PostgreSQL)
 * The host and port of your SQL database
+* Name of your SQL database
-* Credentials for your SQL database
+* Credentials (username and password) for your SQL database

 # Documentation